mroorda/PPP/README.md

 Some text here

 ## Goals
-- large scale virtual screening (docking)
+- large scale virtual screening using ZINC15 compounds that are in stock (docking)
+- docking of SWEETLEAD molecular library (registered compounds)
 - 3D pattern ZINC15 query, docking
 - pharmacophore model generation and query, docking
 - process docked poses with plip